Peptide-powered wellness.

 FAQ

 PCOS is, at its metabolic core, an insulin-resistance condition.
 Hyperinsulinemia drives ovarian theca cells to overproduce androgens, which in turn drive the cycle irregularity, hirsutism, acne, and weight retention many women with PCOS experience.
-GLP-1 receptor agonists improve insulin sensitivity, lower fasting insulin, and produce clinically meaningful weight loss — all of which directly address the mechanism that drives PCOS symptoms.
-Because 5–10% body weight loss alone can restore ovulation in a large fraction of women with PCOS, the weight-loss arm of GLP-1 therapy is often as clinically valuable as the insulin arm.
+In published studies, GLP-1 receptor agonists have been associated with improved insulin sensitivity, lower fasting insulin, and weight loss — the same metabolic pathways involved in PCOS.
+Research also suggests that losing 5–10% of body weight is associated with the return of ovulation in some women with PCOS.
+Individual results vary; a licensed clinician determines whether therapy is appropriate.

 Randomized and observational trials of semaglutide and tirzepatide in women with PCOS have reported significant improvements in body weight, HOMA-IR (a marker of insulin resistance), free androgen index, and menstrual regularity.
 The 2023 International Evidence-Based Guideline for the Assessment and Management of Polycystic Ovary Syndrome — the global standard-of-care document — formally recognizes GLP-1 RAs as a treatment option for weight management in women with PCOS who have not responded sufficiently to lifestyle intervention.
 Individual response varies, and effect sizes depend on baseline weight, duration of therapy, and adherence.

 No medication can guarantee that.
-What the evidence does show is that the combination of weight loss and improved insulin sensitivity produced by GLP-1 therapy is associated with more regular cycles and higher ovulation rates in many women with PCOS.
-The physician will not promise a specific cycle outcome — the goal is to address the underlying metabolic dysfunction and let the downstream effects follow.
-If cycle restoration is a primary goal, your physician may also discuss other options (lifestyle, inositol, metformin) and how they layer with GLP-1.
+What studies have reported is that weight loss and improved insulin sensitivity observed during GLP-1 therapy are associated with more regular cycles and higher ovulation rates in many women with PCOS — findings from studies of non-compounded medications, not a guarantee for any individual.
+The clinician will not promise a specific cycle outcome.
+If cycle restoration is a primary goal, your clinician may also discuss other options (lifestyle, inositol, metformin) and how they layer with GLP-1.

 The side-effect profile is the same as for the general weight-loss population: nausea, reduced appetite, occasional gastrointestinal disruption, and rare but serious risks (pancreatitis, gallbladder issues, certain thyroid contraindications).
 PCOS patients with a history of gastroparesis, prior bariatric surgery, or significant gallbladder disease should disclose that during intake — these are common comorbidities and they change the dose plan.

 The protocol is delivered via telehealth in 48 US states and the District of Columbia (Alaska and Mississippi are not currently served).
-Initial intake, physician review, prescription, and follow-up visits are all conducted online.
-Lab work — when the physician orders it — is sent to a local Quest or Labcorp draw site.
-In-person care is not required to enroll, but the physician may recommend an in-person GYN or endocrinology visit alongside the program if the clinical picture warrants it.
+Initial intake, clinician review, prescription, and follow-up visits are all conducted online.
+Bloodwork is not a standard part of the program and most patients will not need it — in the unlikely case the clinician determines lab work is necessary, an at-home lab test can be arranged for an additional charge, with the cost shown before anything is ordered.
+In-person care is not required to enroll, but the clinician may recommend an in-person GYN or endocrinology visit alongside the program if the clinical picture warrants it.

 Next Step

 Compounded medications are prepared by licensed 503A pharmacies.
 Prescribing decisions are made solely by licensed clinicians based on individual medical necessity.
 These statements have not been evaluated by the FDA.
 Compounded medications are not FDA-approved.
+GLP-1 use for PCOS is off-label.
+Individual results vary — no weight-loss or treatment outcome is guaranteed.
+Completing an intake does not guarantee a prescription; licensed clinicians independently determine whether treatment is medically appropriate.
 GLP-1 use for PCOS is supported by the 2023 International Evidence-Based Guideline for PCOS as an option for weight management in women who have not responded to lifestyle intervention.
 GLP-1 medications are not used during pregnancy or breastfeeding.
 Patients planning to conceive must wash out the medication per current labeling before TTC.